seldacllk/9_academy_documents/pair_2/README.md

 ## Common Documents
-You cand find all documents that we worked together.
+You can find all documents that we have worked together.

 | Document | Link |
 | ------ | ------ |